Term | Definition |

 Check whether the Contractors Recommendations section appears under Recurring Services or Once Off Items.
 The Contractors Recommendations section should only be visible if the selected service has the Available for Contractors? box checked in the initial settings.

-Click the arrow down to expand the Contractors Recommendations section.
+Click Contractors Recommendations or click the arrow down to expand the Contractors Recommendations section.

 Alternatively, use the Region, Department, or Search fields to further narrow down your options.

-In the Contractors Recommendations section, all available contractor options are displayed.
-The section includes columns for Name, Email, Mobile/Landline, Contractor Comments, Status, and Actions.
+In the Contractors Recommendations section, contractor options are displayed.
+The section includes columns for Contractor Name, Email, Mobile/Landline, Comments, Status, and Actions.

 For each contractor you want to consider, click Send Award Request in the Actions column.
-Sending an award request invites the contractor to review and accept the job offer.
+Sending an award request invites the contractor to review and consider the job offer.

-When you click Send Award Request, the Contractor Service Rates popup appears.
-This allows you to review and confirm the service rates before finalizing the award request.
+When you click Send Award Request, the Contractor Service Rates popup will appear.
+This allows you to review and select the appropriate service rates before finalizing the award request.
+Service rates are configured in the Offered Services section of the contractor’s profile.
+Make sure these are set up so they are available for selection here.

 Click the arrow to collapse the Contractors Recommendations section.